 In order to explain the observed phenomenon, scientists develop a number of possible explanations, or hypotheses.
 A hypothesis is a suggested explanation for a phenomenon or a suggested explanation for a relationship between many phenomena.
 Hypotheses are always based on evidence that can be tested by observation or experimentation.
 Scientific investigations are required to test hypotheses.
 Scientists mostly base hypotheses on prior observations or on extensions of existing scientific explanations.

-Though many people describe an hypothesis as an "educated guess," that definition is not scientifically accurate.
+Though many people describe a hypothesis as an "educated guess," that definition is not scientifically accurate.
 To define a hypothesis as "an educated guess" is like calling a tricycle a "vehicle with three."
-The definition leaves out the tricycles most important and characteristic feature: the wheels.
+This definition of a tricycle leaves out its most important and characteristic feature: its wheels.
 The "educated guess" definition of a hypothesis also leaves out the concept's most important and characteristic feature: the purpose of the hypotheses.
 People generate hypotheses as early attempts to explain patterns observed in nature or to predict the outcomes of experiments.
-For example, in science, one could correctly call the following statement a hypothesis: identical twins can have different personalities because the environment influences personality.
+For example, in science, one could correctly call the following statement a hypothesis: identical twins can have different personalities because environment influences personality.